Policy 5600 – District Wellness

 - Recess (Elementary)

-All elementary students will be offered one daily period of recess for a minimum of 20 minutes.
+Every effort shall be made to offer elementary students one daily period of recess for a minimum of 20 minutes.
 This requirement will not apply on days where students arrive late, leave early, or are otherwise on campus for less than a full day.
 Outdoor recess will be offered when weather permits.
 In the event that indoor recess is necessary, it will be offered in a place that accommodates moderate to vigorous physical activity.

 - Active Academics